ephbaum/EphWordsBlog/src/content/blog/2023-04-30-2023-week-17-time-keeps-on-slipping.md

 - Eph & Lou picnic of the extraordinarily delicious Sugar Bones Tacos at Steilacoom park
 - Eph & Lou checked off some todos like updating our names, filing paperwork, registering a new LLC
 - Another of our kiddos is getting their first apartment
-- And more I’m totally forgetting because I need sleep
+- And more I'm totally forgetting because I need sleep

-Maybe I’ll come back 😅
+Maybe I'll come back 😅

 ---